Table of Contents

 Here the process works like below:

-There is an Authentication Protocol use with 802.1x that is used between Supplicant (Host) and Authentication Server (AAA Server).
+There is alsa an Authentication Protocol used between Supplicant (Host) and Authentication Server (AAA Server).
 The name of this protocol is EAP (Extensible Authentication Protocol) .
 With EAP, Supplicant and Authenticator determines the Authentication method.

 Here, there are different other protocols and encapsulation technologies are used between Supplicant, Authenticator and Authentication Server.

-The technology between Supplicant and Authenticator, is Ethernet, a leyer 2 technology.
+The technology between Supplicant and Authenticator, is Ethernet, a Layer 2 technology.
 Here, the EAP packets are transfered in ethernet frame with EAP over LAN (EAPol) encapsulation.

-Now, let’s think about a 802.1x process with RADIUS and check both EAP and RADIUS messages between the three components of 802.1x.
+Now, let’s think about a 802.1x process with RADIUS and check both EAP and RADIUS messages between the three components of IEEE 802.1x Protocol.